justincasher/justincasher.github.io/articles/Euler-Characteristic-is-an-Index.md

 ---
 <br>

-**Abstract.** Let $$ M $$ be a closed oriented Riemannian manifold.
+**Abstract.** &nbsp; Let $$ M $$ be a closed oriented Riemannian manifold.
 We show that the (analytic) index of a specific Dirac operator equals the Euler characteristic of $$ M $$.
 This is the first step in the proof that the Atiyah-Singer Index Theorem implies the Chern-Gauss-Bonnet Theorem.

 ## Table of Contents
 1. [Atiyah-Singer Index Theorem](#1-atiyah-singer-index-theorem)